Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Jets of curves and Semple jet bundles

 Let $X$ be a complex $n$-dimensional manifold.
-Following ideas of \hbox{Green-Griffiths} [GrGr79], we let $J_k\to X$ be the bundle of $k$-jets of germs of parametrized curves in~$X$, that is, the set of equivalence classes of holomorphic maps $f:(\bC,0)\to(X,x)$, with the equivalence relation $f\sim g$ if and only if all derivatives $f^{(j)}(0)=g^{(j)}(0)$ coincide for $0\le j\le k$, when computed in some local coordinate system of $X$ near~$x$.
-The projection map $J_k\to X$ is simply $f\mapsto f(0)$.
-If $(z_1\ld z_n)$ are local holomorphic coordinates on an open set $\Omega\subset X$, the elements $f$ of any fiber $J_{k,x}$, $x\in\Omega$, can be seen as $\bC^n$-valued maps and they are completetely determined by their Taylor expansion of order $k$ at~$t=0$
+Following ideas of \hbox{Green-Griffiths} [GrGr80], we let $J_kX\to X$ be the bundle of $k$-jets of germs of parametrized curves in~$X$, that is, the set of equivalence classes of holomorphic maps $f:(\bC,0)\to(X,x)$, with the equivalence relation $f\sim g$ if and only if all derivatives $f^{(j)}(0)=g^{(j)}(0)$ coincide for $0\le j\le k$, when computed in some local coordinate system of $X$ near~$x$.
+The projection map $J_kX\to X$ is simply $f\mapsto f(0)$.
+If $(z_1\ld z_n)$ are local holomorphic coordinates on an open set $\Omega\subset X$, the elements $f$ of any fiber $J_kX_x$, $x\in\Omega$, can be seen as $\bC^n$-valued maps and they are completely determined by their Taylor expansion of order $k$ at~$t=0$

-In these coordinates, the fiber $J_{k,x}$ can thus be identified with the set of $k$-tuples of vectors $(\xi_1,\ldots,\xi_k)=(f'(0)\ld f^{(k)}(0))\in(\bC^n)^k$.
-It follows that $J_k$ is a holomorphic fiber bundle with typical fiber $(\bC^n)^k$ over $X$ (however, $J_k$ is not a vector bundle for $k\ge 2$, because of the nonlinearity of coordinate changes; see formula (7.2) in~\S$\,$7).
+In these coordinates, the fiber $J_kX_x$ can thus be identified with the set of $k$-tuples of vectors $(\xi_1,\ldots,\xi_k)=(f'(0)\ld f^{(k)}(0))\in(\bC^n)^k$.
+It follows that $J_kX$ is a holomorphic fiber bundle with typical fiber $(\bC^n)^k$ over $X$ (however, $J_kX$ is not a vector bundle for $k\ge 2$, because of the nonlinearity of coordinate changes; see formula (7.2) in~\S$\,$7).

 According to the philosophy developed throughout this paper, we describe the concept of jet bundle in the general situation of complex directed manifolds.
-If $X$ is equipped with a holomorphic subbundle $V\subset T_X$, we associate to $V$ a $k$-jet bundle $J_kV$ as follows, assuming $V$ {\em non singular} throughout subsection 6.A.
+If $X$ is equipped with a holomorphic subbundle $V\subset T_X$, we associate to $V$ a $k$-jet bundle $J_kV$ as follows, assuming $V$ {\em non-singular} throughout subsection 6.A.

 \claim 6.1.~Definition|Let $(X,V)$ be a complex directed manifold.
 We define $J_kV\to X$ to be the bundle of $k$-jets of curves \hbox{$f:(\bC,0)\to X$} which are tangent to $V$, i.e., such that $f'(t)\in V_{f(t)}$ for all $t$ in a neighborhood of~$0$, together with the projection map $f\mapsto f(0)$ onto~$X$. \endclaim